 I met Kristine four years ago when she moved into my basement as a missionary.
 She and her sweet companion Leah became my surrogate daughters when my own daughter left for her mission.
 I feel blessed as I’ve revisited my memories of Kristine’s time in our home.
 We built a special bond of friendship, memories to last a lifetime.

-Last year when I started Choosing Wisdom I asked Kristine if she might one day write for me.
-She is just getting ready to start her last year at BYU and found a little time to write for us today about memories.
+When I started Choosing Wisdom I asked Kristine if she might one day write for me.
+I’m grateful she found a little time to share her thoughts about memories.
 I hope you enjoyed.
+You can connect with Kristine at In Remembrance Blog.